learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 You might have started to notice that the code blocks have little notes that say **In [ ]:** before you run them, and then are filled with a number after you run them.
 This is important, as it tells you what order cell blocks were run.
 (Which can sometimes affect how a program runs.)

 You may also notice that other cell blocks, such as this one, do not have the **In [ ]:** label as with the code blocks.
 This is because this cell block is formatted as **Markdown** rather then code.
+The details of Markdown are not important here but just know you can use markdown cell blocks to display text.
+They are really useful for embedding notes and explanations in your Jupyter Notebook.
 You can see (and change) what type of cell is by clicking the dropdown menu at the top:
 <img src="images/jupyter_notebook_cell_type_dropdown.png" width="750">